If you are visiting looking for information on Jaymie Darrow please see my

 I used the Google showers for the first time after some pre-lunch volleyball.
 I attended a talk on why women should not donate their eggs for money.
 Basically the lady was saying all the risks are currently unknown and some women develop Ovarian Hyperstimulation Syndrome.
 Though she had no numbers to support her claim, she connected many women with cancer following egg donation, some resulting in death.
 Additionally she mentioned the website Hands Off Our Ovaries a few times.

 Wednesday morning I coined a new term, albeit a fairly dumb term.
 Nonetheless the term is qiki, pronounced quickie.
 As all words in the English language containing a ‘q’ have a ‘u’ immediately after, I decided that the ‘u’ is simply implied.
 Anyways qiki means to quickly wiki something, and should be used in the cases where someone quickly wikis something so that they seem as if it were already something they knew.
-This came about when I was chatting with Monica and she mistakenly wrote “did you just qiki that” rather than “did you just wiki that.”
+This came about when I was chatting with a friend and she mistakenly wrote “did you just qiki that” rather than “did you just wiki that.”
 Anyway feel free to now uses phrases such as:

 “Did you qiki that?”